Control of fixed points and existence and uniqueness of centric linking systems: Introduction

-Given a saturated fusion system $\F$ over a finite $p$-group $S$, A. Chermak showed how to construct a centric linking system for $\F$ that is unique up to isomorphism \cite{Chermak2013}.
+A. Chermak has settled affirmatively the unique existence of centric linking systems by direct construction \cite{Chermak2013}.
 His construction is made possible by a delicate filtration of the collection of $\F$-centric subgroups, which makes use of the Thompson subgroup in a critical way, together with an iterative procedure for extending a linking system on a given collection of subgroups of $S$ to a linking system on a larger collection.
-Within a given step of the procedure, one is working locally in the normalizer of a $p$-subgroup, and the problem of carrying out the inductive step is reduced to the problem of extending an automorphism of a linking system of a constrained group to an automorphism of the group.
-It is at this place where an appeal to the classification of finite simple groups is needed, in the form of the General FF-module Theorem of Meierfrankenfeld and Stellmacher \cite{MeierfrankenfeldStellmacher2012}.
+Chermak's filtration allows a number of very useful reductions.
+In particular, within his work the problem of building inductively a linking system on a larger set of objects boils down to the problem of extending an automorphism of a linking system of a $p$-constrained finite group (as defined below) to an automorphism of the group.
+It is in this residual situation where an indirect appeal to the classification of finite simple groups was needed, in the form of the General FF-module Theorem of Meierfrankenfeld and Stellmacher \cite{MeierfrankenfeldStellmacher2012}.

-In a companion paper \cite{Oliver2013}, B. Oliver showed how to interpret Chermak's proof in terms of the established Broto-Levi-Oliver obstruction theory for the existence and uniqueness of centric linking systems \cite[\S 3]{BrotoLeviOliver2003}.
+In a companion paper \cite{Oliver2013}, B. Oliver showed how to interpret Chermak's proof in terms of the established Broto-Levi-Oliver obstruction theory for the existence and uniqueness of linking systems \cite[\S 3]{BrotoLeviOliver2003}.
 The obstruction groups appearing there are the higher derived limits over the orbit category of the fusion system, at the level of $\F$-centric subgroups, of the (contravariant) center functor $\Z_\F\colon \O(\F^c) \to \Ab$ which sends an $\F$-centric subgroup to its center.
-From the point of view of this obstruction theory, Chermak's filtration gives a way of filtering the center functor $\Z_\F$ so that the higher limits of each subquotient functor in the filtration can be shown to vanish.
-Within Oliver's proof, the problem is again reduced to the case where $\F$ is the fusion system of a constrained group, and to showing that $\varprojlim{ }^1$ (when $p$ is odd) and $\varprojlim{ }^2$ (when $p=2$) of certain explicit subquotient functors of the center functor on the orbit category of this group vanish.
+From the point of view of this obstruction theory, Chermak's filtration gives a way to filter the center functor $\Z_\F$ so that the higher limits of each subquotient functor in the filtration can be shown to vanish.
+Within Oliver's proof, the problem is again reduced to the case where $\F$ is the fusion system of a $p$-constrained finite group, and to showing that $\varprojlim{ }^1$ (when $p$ is odd) and $\varprojlim{ }^2$ (when $p=2$) of certain explicit subquotient functors of the center functor on the orbit category of this group vanish.
 For this, an appeal to the General FF-module Theorem gives a list of the possible groups, and then the proof is finished by examining these cases.